Florida Softball League Is 87 _ Many Players Are Even Older

 The origin of the league name is unclear.
 Player Clarence Faucett, 89, thinks it has something to do with when the team used to fundraise for a local children's hospital, decades ago.
 The players were the kids; the children in the hospital were the "kubs."

-"We don't know that for sure," Faucette said.
+"We don't know that for sure," Faucett said.
 "That mystery will probably never be solved."

 Smith, a team captain who played second base when he was younger, is now a Kids & Kubs catcher.
 He credits his longevity to healthy eating and playing ball.

-Note: This story has been corrected to fix the spelling of the player's name to Irwin Abelson, not Ableson.